djk321/my-page/README.md

-trying to figure out how to use GitHub
+trying to figure out how to use GitHub and Claude Code